I love love love love this city! So beautiful and people were really nice, at all time! Now you can enjoy AT29’s video of Charleston 🙂

 After my day in Atlanta, I drove to Charleston, South Carolina!

-I left Atlanta in the morning, but I took a break at various points as the ‘South Carolina Welcome Center’.
+Had breakfast in the morning and then I started my trip to Charleston, taking some breaks at various points being one of them ‘South Carolina Welcome Center’.
 I love stopping at those centers, you get to grab a map, use restrooms, maybe get some snacks, some coupons for hotels or tours or activities.
 I usually ask the people working there for suggestions.
 Since I was staying for one whole day, the lady recommend me to visit a plantation.
 It was a must!
 But I already knew I was going to one… and I knew which one I was going to visit without a doubt.

 Woke up very early so I could see lot of things and meet lot of places.
 My first visit was to a plantation.
 I have to say, I was so happy because I was going to see some of the location where one of my favorite movies was filmed, The Notebook.
 I couldn’t skip Boone Hall Plantation.

 It was really beautiful!
 I mean, not just because it used to be Allie’s summer home, but it was lovely.
-Naturally, some of its history I didn’t like.. with those petite, super small places they used to have for slaves… but that’s history!
+Naturally, some of its history I didn’t like.. with those super small places they used to have for slaves… so awful and sad, but that’s history!
+Right there to remember us to never do it again!

 The house itself is gorgeous.
 All the decoration inside takes you back in time.
 The little details as the area where they used to place the horses or the carriage, a high level so it was easier for them to walk into the house, while in the movie we see stairs (I can easily remember Allie running to the entrance of her home after curfew).
 Sometimes I wish I could act at a movie based on 50+ years ago (or at least as extra lol) or go back to that time, love it.